-To help you set up a safe and successful group in your community, we talked to the CEO of the National Crime Prevention Council—and glean information from its “spokesperson,” McGruff the Crime Dog.
-Here’s what they had to say about safety, resources, and tips for neighborhood watch groups.
+To help you set up a safe and successful group in your community, we talked to the CEO of the National Crime Prevention Council and gleaned information from its “spokesperson,” McGruff the Crime Dog.
+Here’s what we learned, along with some of our own advice.

 Which government agencies, community groups, or law enforcement and safety professionals are willing to help concerned citizens set up a Neighborhood Watch?